cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the nature of the leakage and the appropriate defense depends on the protocol from which a hash-to-curve function is invoked.

-Each encoding function accepts arbitrary input and maps it to a pseudorandom point on the curve.
+Each encoding variant ({{roadmap}}) accepts an arbitrary octet-string and maps it to a pseudorandom point on the curve.
-Directly evaluating the mappings of {{mappings}} produces an output that is distinguishable from random.
+Note, however, that directly evaluating the mappings of {{mappings}} produces an output that is distinguishable from random.
-{{roadmap}} shows how to use these mappings to construct hash\_to\_curve, which is indifferentiable from a random oracle.

-{{domain-separation}} describes considerations related to domain separation for random oracle encodings.
+{{domain-separation}} describes considerations related to domain separation.

-{{hashtofield}} describes considerations for uniformly hashing to field elements.
+{{hashtofield}} describes considerations for uniformly hashing to field elements;
-When built on an expand\_message variant described in that section, and when following the security guidelines of that expand\_message variant, hash\_to\_field is indifferentiable from a random oracle;
-see {{security-considerations-hash-to-field}} and {{security-considerations-expand-md}}.
+see {{security-considerations-hash-to-field}} and {{security-considerations-expand-md}}
+for further discussion.

 When the hash\_to\_curve function ({{roadmap}}) is instantiated with a hash\_to\_field function that is indifferentiable from a random oracle